 Rodgers did that, and he was a key member of the squad until Barcelona came calling in 2018, when he left for more than £100m than he arrived for.

 Next up, it's Sadio Mane, who the Reds cleverly poached from one of their favourite hunting grounds, Southampton.

-The Senegalese forward hit the ground running at Liverpool, scoring what proved to be the winner on his Premier League debut against Arsenal, and that has set the tone for the rest of his Reds career.
+The Senegalese forward hit the ground running at Liverpool, scoring what proved to be the winner on his Premier League debut against Arsenal, and that set the tone for the rest of his Reds career.

-He has netted 120 goals and played a vital role in their first-ever Premier League triumph, scoring 18 league goals that year.
+He netted 120 goals and played a vital role in their first-ever Premier League triumph, scoring 18 league goals that year.

 Andy Robertson - £8m (from Hull, 2017)

 The least expensive player on our list, but by no means the least influential.

 Klopp clearly saw something in Robertson when he decided to purchase him from Hull - a side that had been relegated the season previous.

 However, nobody could have predicted just how terrific would become, as along with Trent Alexander-Arnold he would form arguably the best full-back partnership in Europe.

 He has gone on to become Scotland captain due to his exploits for the Reds.